 What does adequate intake mean?

 Adequate intake is established when not enough information is available from scientific research to determine RDA.
-In other words, the AI is believed to cover the needs of all healthy individuals, but a lack of data (or uncertainty in the data) prevents specialists from being able to specify with confidence the percentage of individuals covered by this intake.
+In other words, AI is believed to cover the needs of all healthy individuals, but a lack of data (or uncertainty in the data) prevents specialists from being able to specify with confidence the percentage of individuals covered by this intake.

 How does the daily vitamin calculator (DRI calculator) work?